 I always knew teachers were pretty great.
 I had some of my own favorite teachers along my own education journey, like my third grade teacher who came to my piano recital … on a Saturday.
 But once you have kids, the appreciation for teachers hits a new level (especially for the many of us who took over the teaching duties during the pandemic).

 Sometimes, it can be tricky to navigate this new parent-teacher relationship.
 We want to advocate for our children, without being pushy.
 We want to protect our kids, without denying them the lessons that can come with failure.
-We want to know they’re supported, without needing constant communication or showing up at every class party or school assembly.
-But, above all, we want our children to learn new things, build friendships, and like going to school.
+And we want to know they’re supported, without needing constant communication or showing up at every class party or school assembly.
+But, above all, we want our children to learn new things, build friendships, and actually look forward to school.

 I polled a few teachers I know in varying school districts to ask what they’d appreciate from parents but wouldn’t always ask for.
 Here’s a short wish-list teachers would value.

 1. Give your child independence at home

 Allow them to zip up their own jacket, put on their boots, and pack their backpack.
 One teacher told me, “As a parent, I know at some point you need to get out of the house, but please imagine 30 kindergartners that can’t zip their coats.”
 Also, velcro shoes are everyone’s friend.